 APBS 6100G Advanced Cell and Molecular Biology.
-This biotechnology and is a non-lecture based course where students and the faculty coordinator discuss current research in cell and the use of scientific molecular biology.
+This is a non-lecture based course where students and the faculty coordinator discuss current research in cell and molecular biology.
 The course is a combination of group discussions and presentations.
-Each week a student graduate program. presents either a research article or a synopsis of the current knowledge regarding a topic related to the course and possibly his/her own research interests.
+Each week a student presents either a research article or a synopsis of the current knowledge regarding a topic related to the course and possibly his/her own research interests.
 This allows the student to apply basic concepts learned as an undergraduate student to the current state of knowledge in cell and molecular biology.
 3 cr.
 Prerequisite or corequisite: enrolment in the APBS graduate program.

 APBS 6200G Environmental Determinants of Health.
 This course explores interactions between environment and human health.
-It comprehensively addresses principles of environmental health, followed by specific issues regarding harmful environmental agents, and Canadian and global environmental health challenges.
-It is designed to be delivered by an interdisciplinary faculty team potentially including members from the faculties of Health Sciences, Science, Social Science and Humanities, and Engineering and Applied Science.
+It comprehensively addresses principles of environmental health followed by specific issues regarding harmful environmental agents and Canadian and global environmental health challenges.
+It is designed to be delivered by an interdisciplinary faculty team, potentially including members from the faculties of Health Sciences, Science, Social Science and Humanities, and Engineering and Applied Science.
 It attracts health and non-health graduate students interested in the multifactorial nature of environmental diseases.
 At the end of this course, students should have a broad understanding of how human health is contextually determined by our environment and be familiar with published seminal environmental health research.
 This course is cross-listed with HLSC 5314G Environmental Determinants of Health.
 3 cr.
 Prerequisite or corequisite: enrolment in the APBS graduate program.

 APBS 6300G Advanced Topics in Biological Chemistry.
 This graduate course explores a range of research topics at the intersection of chemistry and biology through examples selected from the current scientific literature.
-Topics include protein engineering, enzymes, receptors, cofactors, enzymes for organic synthesis, biotransformations, catalytic properties of nucleic acids, and bio-inorganic chemistry.
+Topics include protein engineering, enzymes, receptors, cofactors, enzymes for organic synthesis, biotransformations, catalytic properties of nucleic acids and bio-inorganic chemistry.
 3 cr.
 Prerequisite or corequisite: enrolment in the APBS graduate program.

 APBS 6400G Advanced Topics in Forensic Bioscience.
 This graduate course explores a range of research topics at the intersection of biology, chemistry and forensic science through examples selected from the current scientific literature and available casework.
 The course focuses on current and new developments in biotechnology and bioanalytical techniques associated with forensic analysis, quality assurance concepts and the use of scientific evidence in court.
 3 cr.
 Prerequisite: enrolment in the Forensic Bioscience field in the APBS graduate program.

+APBS 6500G Advanced Topics in Medicinal Chemistry.
+This course explores topics in the drug discovery process from the discovery of lead molecular candidates to their optimization as drug candidates.
+Topics include natural products drug discovery, combinatorial chemistry and medicinal synthetic organic chemistry.
+This course is cross-listed with CHEM 4510U.
+3 cr.
+Prerequisite: enrolment in the APBS graduate program.

 APBS 7040G PhD Thesis Proposal and Candidacy Exam.
 Students in the Applied Bioscience PhD program are required to submit a comprehensive thesis proposal outlining their research objectives and proposed methodology.
 This thesis proposal also consists of a literature review that addresses the current state of knowledge of the particular research topic.
 This course consists of an oral qualifying exam that evaluates the students' grasp of the literature and their particular research plan.
 Topics in this course vary with students' specific research projects.
 This non-credit course is evaluated on a pass/fail basis.
 0 cr.
-Prerequisite: Enrolment in the Applied Bioscience PhD program.
+Prerequisite: enrolment in the Applied Bioscience PhD program.